liebrandapps/spa/README.md

 Just run "./addAlexa.sh" at the command prompt

-The patched code is located in "PATCHED-Wifi-remote".
+The patched code is located in "WiFi-remote-for-Bestway-Lay-Z-SPA".